All posts

 IvyLens tracked +18% average salary drift on Technology roles that were live for more than 45 days during Q1 2026.
 The highest drift was concentrated in:

-- Data Engineering — avg +19%
+• Data Engineering: avg +19%

-- Security / GRC — avg +17%
+• Security / GRC: avg +17%

-- Full-Stack Engineering — avg +14%
+• Full-Stack Engineering: avg +14%

 Fee implications

-Salary drift directly increases the fee potential of a placement.
-A role that started at £60,000 and has drifted to £72,000 represents a 20% increase in the base fee calculation — from £7,200 to £8,640 on a standard 12% fee structure.
+Salary drift directly increases fee potential.
+A role that started at £60,000 and drifted to £72,000 is a 20% increase in the base fee calculation, from £7,200 to £8,640 on a standard 12% rate.

 Where to look in Q2